Douglas Stevenson BD (Hons), DipMin, DipHE, MCOSCA, MBACP

 Photos & videos

-From the 1st August 2019 fees will increase to £35 for all new clients seen on and after this date.
+From the 1st August 2019 fees will increase to £35 for all new clients seen on or after this date.
+The rate for students and unemployed and those on Income Support will remain at £20 for the remainder of 2019.

 I am conscious that the counselling room doesn't appeal to everyone.
 I am happy to spend an hour — or up to an an hour — walking, listening and interacting with you outdoors.
 This is sometimes known as outdoor behavioural healthcare or wilderness therapy.
 However I do not envisage heading into the mountains but rather a gentle stroll round Cooper Park in Elgin or one of the coastal paths in Buckie.
 This could either supplement the face to face therapy, or stand alone possibly acting as an introduction to counselling especially following our first session.
 This service would cost £40